raymondchua/raymondchua.github.io/_pages/about.md

 develop AI systems capable of continuous learning and adept at navigating unpredictable environments.

 My expected graduation date is in ***Fall 2025*** and will be on the lookout for post-graduation opportunities in academia, industry, or research labs.

+In addition to my research, I am actively involved in mentoring emerging talent in the field of machine learning.
+I supervise students from McGill University, University of Montreal, and Mila who are pursuing challenging internships with leading companies in Montreal and Quebec.
+These internships, lasting 6-9 months, often blend real-world applications with research components, addressing new problems where established methods do not yet exist.
+My role involves advising both the students and sometimes the companies on the selection of machine learning models, developing data pipelines, and refining model performance.
+This mentorship not only allows me to give back to the academic community but also keeps me connected to the latest innovations in the industry.
+For more detailed information about the students and projects I have mentored, please visit [my mentorship page](https://raymondchua.github.io/mentorship/).

 My personal connection to this work stems from having a family member with learning disabilities, which has deeply motivated me to understand how our brains function and why some people face challenges in learning.
 Through my research, I hope to advance our